 Aligning agent and adjuster license renewal dates for the same date every two years also was a recommendation by TDI in its biennial report to the 84th Legislature.
 The bill would implement this recommendation.
 To align the expiration dates for these licenses, it is unavoidable that all of a license holder's licenses would have to expire on the same date.
+OPPONENTS SAY: Requiring certain license holders' licenses to expire according to the earliest expiration date of all licenses held could cause these license holders to lose money they had already spent on fees for licenses that otherwise would have expired at a later date.
+NOTES: The House companion bill, HB 1947 by Meyer, was passed by the House on April 27 and referred to the Senate Administration Committee on May 19.

-HB 1947 House Research Organization page 4
+SB 844 House Research Organization page 4